Mannheim Rex by Robert Pobi

 You’re welcome (and apologies to my mother-in-law).

-Guest review contributed by I’ve Read This.
+This guest review was contributed by I’ve Read This.
 Anne reviews traditionally published, physical-copy books and includes cat themes in a lot of her posts.
 She also has experience in the publishing industry.